 Our Governors meet each term and are at the core of what we do, working successfully with our Headmaster and the Whole School Senior Management Team, as well as our Junior School and Senior School Senior Management Teams.

 President of the Governing Body:

-Jonathan was born in Hereford and was a pupil at HCS.
-He read Engineering at St John’s College Cambridge, and then completed a post-graduate course in Production & Management at the Engineering department of Cambridge University.
+Jonathan was born in Hereford and was educated at Hereford Cathedral School.
+He read Engineering at St John’s College Cambridge, and then completed a post-graduate course in production methods and management at Cambridge.

 He qualified as a Chartered Accountant with Price Waterhouse (now PwC) and spent the early part of his career in financial management with listed companies in the engineering and oil sectors.
 He worked for two privately owned groups before moving to the not-for-profit world.

-He was financial director the Greenwich Foundation as the former Royal Naval College buildings were restored, and then at two grant-making Foundations where he restructured and managed the large investment portfolios.
+He was financial director at the Greenwich Foundation as the former Royal Naval College buildings were restored.
+He was then financial director at two grant-making foundations where he restructured and managed the large investment portfolios.
 He is a CFA charterholder with the Chartered Financial Analysis Institute.

 Jonathan was born in Herefordshire and educated at both HCJS and HCS, being a boarder in School House, Head Boy and Captain of Boats.
-Obtaining a Degree in Urban Estate Management, he established his own practice as a Chartered Surveyor in Ross-on-Wye and Hereford which now specialises in commercial property agency, building surveys and professional property matters, principally in Herefordshire and surrounding counties.
+Obtaining a Degree in Urban Estate Management, he established his own practice as a Chartered Surveyor in Ross-on-Wye and Hereford, which specialised in commercial property agency, building surveys and professional property matters, principally in Herefordshire and surrounding counties.
+He now undertakes property development on his own behalf.
 His two daughters attended Hereford Cathedral School, leaving in 2010.
 Jonathan still retains his love for rowing through his close involvement with Ross Rowing Club, established while a pupil at the School.